spatie/laravel-responsecache/README.md

 ### Basic usage

-By default, the package will cache all successful `get`-requests for a week.
+By default, the package will cache all successful `GET` requests for a week.
 Logged in users will each have their own separate cache.
-If this behaviour is what you need, you're done: installing the `ResponseCacheServerProvider` was enough.
+If this behaviour is what you need, you're done: installing the `ResponseCacheServiceProvider` was enough.

 ### Clearing the cache